roq-trading/roq-binance-futures/src/roq/binance_futures/index.rst

   * The new end-points are selected if the toml config has :code:`margin_mode = "portfolio"`.
     The end-points are then taken from :code:`--rest_pm_uri` and :code:`--ws_pm_uri`.

+* PAPI has a race between order matching an trade reporting

+  * A modify or cancel request may be rejected with the :code:`Order does not exist.` text message if the order has already been matched but the completion has not yet been reported.

+  * This is indicative that Binance's implementation has matching engine logic separated from PAPI / trade reporting.
+    The matching engine will not report fills directly, rather it will hand the update off to centralized logic that will udpate and validate portfolio margin.

 * WSAPI is **WORK-IN-PROGRESS**

   * Some exchange features are missing (they are available from spot WSAPI):